DeathlyMade/VR-Project/README.md

 ### PART A

 For each image here we need to make a feature vector.
-We choose 5 features: color features, HoG, Edge features, texture featuresand ORB fetaures.
+We chose 2 features:  HoG and local binary patterns.

-**Since feature vector coresponding to images may be of diffrent lentgh, we resize all image and fix the length of individual sub-feature vectors, so that `np.hstack() `can work without interrupts when all individual sub-feature vectors ar combined into one vector for an image.
-Data used is dataset.
-We train an XGBoost model as well as a neural network and as observed, the test accuracy of XGBoost is better.
-This is attributed to the fact that neural networks need a lot of data to learn and here we have 4095 images.
+**Since feature vectors corresponding to images may be of different length, we resize all images and fix the length of individual sub-feature vectors, so that `np.hstack()` can work without interrupts when all individual sub-feature vectors ar combined into one vector for an image.
+The data used is the dataset.
+We train an XGBoost model, neural network and SVM, and as observed, the test accuracy of XGBoost is much better.
+This is attributed to the fact that neural networks need a lot of data to learn.

 ### PART B